A while ago I admitted neglecting some of my baking books, never giving them a second look, while shamelessly favoring others.

-With just 10 minutes rising time for the shaped rolls, the flakes and dried fruits don't have time to absorb much liquid, and the original recipe requires - except for the sour cream - only 5-6 tablespoons water!
+With just 10 minutes (!) rising time for the shaped rolls, the flakes and dried fruits have no time to absorb much liquid, and the original recipe requires - except for the sour cream - only 5-6 tablespoons water!

-But what could I do?
+But what to do?
 I like chewing on nuts, yes, but on hard pieces of dried fruit?
 No, thanks!

-In a comment, the recipe suggests using a mixture of rolled oats, chopped raisins and hazelnuts, instead of store bought muesli.
+In a comment, the recipe suggests using a mixture of oatmeal, raisins and hazelnuts, instead of store bought muesli.
 And that's exactly what I did when I made the rolls again - to have better control over the hydration.

 Since a ready muesli mixture also contains sugar, I added a bit of honey.
 These whole wheat rolls should be slightly sweet.